Bile Flow Support

 2) The Excretion of Waste Products: The liver’s job is to metabolize and deactivate toxins and bile grabs the toxins and helps bring them through the digestive tract and out in the stool.
 Bile also helps to encourage the peristaltic action of the intestines which drives fecal matter through and out of the body.

 3) Kill off Bad Microbes: The small intestine should normally not have a lot of bacteria in it and this is partly due to the presence of bile salts (2).
 Salts are a natural preserving agent that reduce bacterial fermentation.
-Poor bile production can lead to increased bacterial fermentation and the development of small intestinal bacterial overgrowth (SIBO), Candida or parasitic overgrowth.
+Poor bile production can lead to increased bacterial fermentation and the development of excessive intestinal bacterial, fungal infection or parasitic overgrowth.

 4) Blood Sugar Metabolism: Bile is needed to break down fatty acids for good fat metabolism.
 Poor fat metabolism will cause blood sugar instability (3, 4).
 Additionally, bile receptors FXR and TGR5 help to regulate lipid (fat) and carbohydrate metabolism as well as the inflammatory response (5, 6).
 The bile acids then activate these receptors.